Auraithm/Auraithm.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an intern at Shanghai AI Lab.

-I am now working on LLM reasoning, multi-agent framework and other LLM application research.
-If you are seeking any form of academic cooperation, please feel free to email me at auraithm@gmail.com(my personal email) or evonexusx@gmail.com.
+I am an undergraduate student at Nanjing University of Information Science and Technology, and currently pursuing an internship at Shanghai AI Lab, where my research focuses on large language model (LLM) reasoning, multi-agent frameworks, and various LLM application research.
+I am actively seeking opportunities for academic collaboration and would be delighted to discuss potential partnerships.
+Please feel free to contact me at auraithm@gmail.com (personal email) or evonexusx@gmail.com.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).